TalAter/annyang/docs/FAQ.md

 ## What languages are supported?

-While there isn't an official list of supported languages (cultures? locales?), here is a list based on [anecdotal evidence](http://stackoverflow.com/a/14302134/338039).
+Language support is up to each browser.
+While there isn't an official list of supported languages in Chrome, here is a list based on [anecdotal evidence](http://stackoverflow.com/a/14302134/338039).

 * Afrikaans `af`
 * Basque `eu`